nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ### Install Augur from source

 This is useful for debugging, modifying the source code, or using an unpublished feature branch.
 Similar to [installing Augur with python](#install-augur-with-python) you'll need a copy of python and the required dependencies.

-We're going to use conda to manage environments here, but there's a number of ways you can do this.
+We're going to use Conda to manage environments here, but there's a number of ways you can do this.

 ```
-# clone the GitHub repo
+# Clone the GitHub repo
 git checkout https://github.com/nextstrain/augur.git
 cd augur

-# make sure python & dependencies are installed.
+# Make sure Python & dependencies are installed.

-# if you'd like to use the "augur" pre-made conda environment then:
+# If you'd like to use the "Augur" pre-made Conda environment then:
 conda env create -f environment.yml
 conda activate augur

-# install augur from source
+# Install Augur from source
 pip install -e .[dev]

-# test it works!
+# Test it works!
 augur --version
 ```